meveo-org/meveo/meveo-admin/ejbs/src/main/java/org/meveo/service/technicalservice/endpoint/README.md

 When writing a script, any setter (method starting by "set") will be considered as an input.
 To add description to this input, we can simply write a Javadoc for the setter.

+Some parameters are set in the input parameters indicating the delay and budget allowed for the execution :

+ - maxBudget (Double)  : come from request header **Budget-Max-Value**
+ - budgetUnit (String) : in Joule if not set, come from header **Budget-Unit**
+ - maxDelay (Long)  : come from request header **Delay-Max-Value**
+ - delayUnit ([TimeUnit](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/TimeUnit.html)) : in Second if not set, come from header **Delay-Unit**

+It is the responsibility of the Script to implement that its execution is done within the given budget and delay.

+In case the script is executed in an asynchronous way, then after the max delay in case the execute method has not yet returned then the cancel method of the script is called.
+It should stop the execution and return immediatly the current result.

+If the script extends [EndpointScript](../../../../../../../../../meveo-api/src/main/java/org/meveo/api/rest/technicalservice/EndpointScript.java) then the EndpointRequest is set , and in case the call is synchronous the EndpointResponse is set.
+If the script does not extend EndpointScript then the request (and response in synchronous case) are set in the parameters "request" and "response" respectively.

 ## GUI and API

 CRUD for endpoint is available on both GUI and API.